The importance of strategic marketing planning

 So, if you can take a couple of hours or even half a day for your strategic marketing planning, how can you use your time wisely?

 This process doesn’t need to be a formal, months-long activity.
-A simple white boarding session in which you review your marketing actions and outcomes across FY2019/20, as well as how you’d like your business to grow in FY2020/21 is a great start.
+A simple whiteboarding session in which you review your marketing actions and outcomes, as well as how you’d like your business to grow is a great start.
+Booking this in as a quarterly review is also a great idea.

 With this in mind, here are 11 steps to help you make the most of the time you can set aside to plan for FY2021.